 What Is The Consummate Transitioner?

-In the fullness of time, I have come to realize the phrase The Consummate Transitioner is actually a play on words, because now defined; it is a state of being in mindset, purpose, direction, and action to attain our highest goals and aspirations in life and to become better to become the best person that we can be.
+In the fullness and completeness of time, I have come to realize the phrase The Consummate Transitioner is actually a play on words, because it is expressly a state of being in mindset, purpose, direction, and action to attain our highest goals and aspirations in life and to become better to become the best person that we can be.
 Perfection has no end state.
-It is a state of being that will never be attained or achieved.
+It is a state of being that will never be attained, accomplished, or achieved.
 However, the goal or impetus is to work continuously toward the end state to become…The Consummate Transitioner in our personal and work lives.

 So, for the sake of clarity, consummate defined is to bring to fruition, to complete, or to perfect.
 A transitioner is simply one who transitions.
 The simple concept is that life is a race that never ends and the only way to win it is to stay in it.
 The race begins when we are born and ends only when we die, a marathon and not a sprint.
 We…as human-beings are all transitioners, and are always in transition.
 We are primordial, innately, and inherently transitioners.
 We are born into a struggle and continuously running the race.
 The course of life is ultimately transition.
-Most people do not realize that the phrase transitioner is not even a recognized word in the dictionary, and woven with this, in an innate and intangible sense, we give very little thought and take for granted the many transitions that we endure in life.
-Also in life, change is a constant and continuous process, and it should be included as part of our brand in life of who we are and how we are defined by constantly pivoting, adjusting, reshaping, resetting, rebooting, reinventing, reengineering, repositioning, and recycling ourselves, continuously, hopefully, and faithfully progressing, evolving, forging forward with positive purpose and direction, based on understanding, accepting, and embracing change.
+Most people do not realize that the word transitioner is not even a recognized word in the dictionary, and woven with this, in an innate and intangible sense, we give very little thought and take for granted the many transitions that we endure in life.
+Also in life, change is a constant and continuous process, and it should be included as part of our brand in life of who we are and how we are defined by constantly pivoting, adjusting, reshaping, resetting, rebooting, reinventing, reengineering, repositioning, and recycling ourselves, continuously, hopefully, and faithfully progressing, evolving, forging forward with positive purpose, clarity, and direction, based on accepting and embracing change.

 The undeterminable time between birth and death, in 1996, was metaphorically referred to by author Linda Ellis as “your dash” in life.
 In her thought-provoking and eloquent poem “The Dash,” she clearly articulated an inspiration to get the best out of life.
 She inspired us to “live our dash; “inferring that having a birth date and a death date, the dash is the time that we should seek this fulfillment.

 The question is how do we do this?
-Perhaps the answer is to understand another tenant of The Consummate Transitioner…that always in our rear view mirror motivating and driving us are our experiences in life, the past becomes pieces of our complicated puzzle of life to mold us and shape us to endure the struggle and to pursue our passion and gifts.
+Perhaps the answer is to understand another tenant of The Consummate Transitioner…that always in our rear view mirror motivating and driving us are our experiences in life.
+The past becomes pieces of our complicated puzzle of life to mold us, prepare, and shape us to endure the struggle and to pursue our passion and gifts.
 And, these experiences are our best teacher; but, are never to imprison us by attempting to stay in the past or looking back.
 Success in life is always in front of us.
 And, you can never successfully move forward continuously looking back.